 Questions about how to plant a pomegranate seed show up quite frequently lately.
-The apple sized fruit is now a regular addition to the fresh fruit department at the grocery, where once it was only seen during the winter holidays.
+The apple-sized fruit is now a regular addition to the fresh fruit department at the grocery, where once it was only seen during the winter holidays.
 The rise in popularity in recent years and seeing the abundance of seeds that lie beneath that ruby skin is enough to make any gardener wonder about growing pomegranate from seeds.

 History of Planting Pomegranate Trees

 Over the ensuing years, the pomegranate became the fruit of royalty.
 This rich history, steeped in myth and romance, can probably be attributed to the fruit’s uniqueness; for it is truly unique.
-The pomegranate, Punica granatum, belongs to a family of plants that has only one genus and two species – the other only found on the island of Socotra, an island in the Indian Ocean.
+The pomegranate, Punica granatum, belongs to a family of plants that has only one genus and two species – the other only found on the island of Socotra,

 Although the Romans declared it an apple, when we talk about growing pomegranate from seeds, we need to recognize that this fruit is actually a berry.
 Inside the hard rind are sections called locules.
 These locules are separated by a thin white, bitter-tasting membrane.
 Inside the locules are the arils, jewel-like pearls of sweetness, each carrying both juice and seed.

 How to Grow a Pomegranate Tree from Seeds

 There isn’t much to say about how to plant a pomegranate seed since these seeds sprout readily without too much help.
 The seeds should be cleaned of the fleshy aril surrounding them and should be planted in loose soil with a covering layer about a 1/2 inch (1.5 cm).